-Use this CSI 3 part SimpleSpecs™ master specification to specify general requirements related to a construction progress schedule, project submittals, and alteration procedures.
+Use this CSI 3 part SimpleSpecs™ master specification to specify general administrative requirements related to a construction progress schedule, project submittals, and alteration procedures.

 Progress schedules illustrate the status of the project’s completion to date.
 They are typically submitted monthly and are helpful in evaluating the Contractor’s or Construction Manager’s Applications for Payment.